-Leadership Development Day (LDD) is a day-long program in the fall providing leadership training for the executive board and active members of student organizations in the Connecticut College community.
-LDD brings students together to learn the nuts and bolts of managing their organization and the “how to’s” of the College.
+Student Organization Training Day is a day-long program in the fall providing leadership training for the executive board and active members of student organizations in the Connecticut College community.
+Training Day brings students together to learn the nuts and bolts of managing their organization and the “how to’s” of the College.
 These important leadership tenets will help you to be more successful in a leadership role and presents the opportunity to network with other student organizations.

 Here are just a few of the leadership positions available to you:

-Career Office student fellows assist the College's professional career advisers.
+Career fellows in the Hale Center for Career Development assist the College's professional career advisers.
 As a fellow, you'll be trained to help your peers develop portfolios, resumes and cover letters.
 You'll also meet one-on-one with students early in their educational career to help match them with a career adviser.

 ALANA Sisters and Brothers